ArianeFire/ContactBackend/ContactControllerAvecJpa/README.md

-## Running the Service Service Application
+## Running the Contact Service Application

 To run the application: